Serious injuries reported in Myrtle Beach area jet ski crash

 HORRY COUNTY, S.C.
-(WBTW) — Two people were taken to the hospital with ‘serious injuries’ after a jet ski crash Saturday near Myrtle Beach, according to Horry County Fire Rescue (HCFR).
+(WBTW) — Two people were taken to the hospital with ‘serious injuries’ on Sunday after a jet ski crash near Myrtle Beach, according to Horry County Fire Rescue.

 HCFR said the department was dispatched at 7:12 p.m. to the crash that happened along the Intracoastal Waterway near Mr. Joe White Avenue.